tldr-nyc/tldr-nyc.github.com/_posts/2015-02-26-staticadobe.md

 	Member "__NOPROPS__"
 Object "AggregateFormWorkflowInfo"
 	Member "sectionFeed"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "setHandler"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 Object "AggregateReviewInfo"
 	Member "sectionFeed"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec

 	Member "setHandler"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: Batch\Exec
 			Event: Console\Exec